Satish-Prajapati/blog-node/README.md

 - User
 - Admin

-In user section a user can view blog, create, delete & update comment
+In the user section, a user can view the blog, create, delete & update comment.

-In admin section the admin can create, update, delete blogs and admin can only delete comment
+In admin section, the admin can create, update, delete blogs and admin can only the delete comment.

-This blog application also support images and Youtube video you just need to paste url in editor
+This blog application also supports images and Youtube video you just need to paste URL in the editor

 ### Few screenshots
 ![](Images/p1.png)